 1) LED Whitening Kits

 At-home LED-enhanced whitening kits are fairly new but quickly rose in popularity, dominating social feeds through advertising and influencers.
-While they certainly look cooler than your average strips or pens, there’s more to them than the aesthetic: lights with blue wavelengths boost whitening agents.
+While they certainly look cooler than your average strips or pens, there’s more to them than the aesthetic: lights with blue wavelengths may improve a whitening agent’s speed and effectiveness.

-How do they do this?
-Essentially, blue light gets the gel deeper into the teeth faster, then helps the gel break up into smaller particles.
+How?
+Essentially, blue light helps break down the gel into smaller particles.
 Those particles attach to the stains inside your teeth, oxidizing them, breaking them apart, and lifting them out.
-LED lights aren’t as effective at boosting whitening as warmer options, such as halogen, but are significantly safer for at-home use.
+LED lights might not boost whitening was well as warmer options, such as halogen, but they’re significantly safer for at-home use.

 The one downside of LED kits is their cost.
 You can find budget options, but many run over $100.
-But before you write them off, be sure to see how that cost breaks down per treatment.
-In many cases, that high sticker price breaks down to a lower cost per whitening session than strips and non-LED tray kits.
+But before you write them off, be sure to consider their results.
+You may be paying a little more upfront, but your kit could have enough power to deliver a noticeably whiter smile and enough whitening gel to keep those results maintained.

 Pros:

-- Enhanced Results: Because the LED light improves the results of the whitening agent, the results tend to be more profound than standard treatments.
+- Enhanced Results: Because the LED can improve the results of the whitening agent, the results tend to be more profound than standard treatments.

-- Affordable: Even though they’re a little more expensive than other over-the-counter whitening kits, they’re still affordable than professional whitening treatments and often break down to a low cost per whitening session.
+- Affordable: Even though they’re a little more expensive than other over-the-counter whitening kits, they’re still more affordable than professional whitening treatments.

 Cons:

-- Awkward Mouthpieces: While some companies do better than others here, in many — if not most — cases, they can be a little large and awkward.
+- Awkward Mouthpieces: While some companies do better than others here, in many — if not all — cases, they can be a little large and uncomfortable.

 Looking for an at-home option that offers stark changes to your ‘before’ and ‘after’ photos?
 LED treatments may be worth a look.
 To learn more about our favorite LED whitening brands, be sure to check out our in-depth review.